MadLeon/LearnCPA/semester2/oop244/fundations.md

 `type identifier (type identifier [, ...., type identifier])`

 > The square brackets enclose optional info.
+>
-The return type and the parameter identifiers are not part of a function's signature.
+> The return type and the parameter identifiers are not part of a function's signature.

+NOTE:

+`identifier (type [, ..., type])`

 ### Prototypes

-function prototype = function signiture + return type
+function prototype = function signature + return type

 > The declaration may be either a prototype or the function definition itself.